Kwiebs/Forpetswithlove/exampleSite/content/english/blog/new_posts_2026_04_13/03-freshwater-vs-saltwater-aquariums-beginner-comparison.md

       "name": "Can I have both freshwater and saltwater tanks?", "acceptedAnswer": {
         "@type": "Answer",
         "text": "Absolutely!
 Many aquarists maintain both types of tanks.
-Just be sure to keep equipment separate—never use the same nets, buckets, or tools for both freshwater and saltwater, as cross-contamination can harm your livestock."
+Just be sure to keep equipment separatenever use the same nets, buckets, or tools for both freshwater and saltwater, as cross-contamination can harm your livestock."
       }
     }
   ]